2025–26 Al-Mina'a SC season: November

 On 6 November, the club announced the signing of midfielder Ali Mohsin.
 On 7 November, Al-Minaa faced Masafi Al-Wasat at their home ground in Baghdad in FA Cup.
 The match ended in a 1–1 draw.
 The home team scored in the 69th minute by Ali Mohammed Sheer, and Aburiziq scored for Al-Minaa in the final minutes of extra time.
 Al-Minaa managed to win on penalties, with the goalkeeper Abed Saleem saving the final kick, resulting in a 5–4 victory.
 On 19 November, the Iraqi Football Association's disciplinary committee accepted the club's complaint against Diyala, and declared Al-Minaa the winner with a score of 3–0 in the fifth round match of the league, thus bringing the team's tally to 12 points in third place.
+On 22 November, Al-Minaa suffered a 2-0 defeat against Al-Karma in a match played that evening at Al-Ramadi Stadium, as part of the seventh round of the Iraq Stars League.
+Al-Karma took the lead through Moammal Abdul-Ridha in the 19th minute of the first half, which ended with Al-Karma ahead.
+The second half was no better than the first, and Al-Minaa players tried to equalize until the 86th minute when Al-Karma's Karrar Amer scored an own goal.
+The referee initially disallowed the goal but then consulted VAR, awarding a penalty against Al-Minaa.
+Ayman Hussein converted the penalty in the fourth minute of stoppage time, securing a 2–0 victory for Al-Karma.
+Refereeing experts on most television programs confirmed that canceling Al-Minaa’s goal was a wrong decision by referee Ahmed Kadhim, and that awarding a penalty kick to Al-Karma was also wrong.
+The referees committee, through a statement by the vice president of the referees committee on a television program, acknowledged the mistakes of referee Ahmed Kadhim in this match, as his decisions were unfair, as he canceled a valid goal for Al-Minaa, and awarded a phantom penalty kick to Al-Karma, and the committee punished him with suspension without announcing it.